History of Paris: French Revolution (1789–1799)

 In April 1792, Austria declared war on France, and in June 1792, the Duke of Brunswick, commander of the army of the King of Prussia, threatened to destroy Paris unless the Parisians accepted the authority of their king.
-In response to the threat from the Prussians, on 10 August the leaders of the sans-culottes deposed the Paris city government and established their own government, the Insurrectionary Commune, in the Hôtel-de-Ville.
+In response to the threat, on 10 August the leaders of the sans-culottes deposed the Paris city government and established their own government, the Insurrectionary Commune, in the Hôtel-de-Ville.
 Upon learning that a mob of sans-culottes was approaching the Tuileries Palace, the royal family took refuge at the nearby Assembly.
 In the attack of the Tuileries Palace, the mob killed the last defenders of the king, his Swiss Guards, then ransacked the palace.
 Threatened by the sans-culottes, the Assembly "suspended" the power of the king and, on 11 August, declared that France would be governed by a National Convention.
 On 13 August, Louis XVI and his family were imprisoned in the Temple fortress.
-On 21 September, at its first meeting, the Convention abolished the monarchy, and the next day declared France to be a republic.
-The Convention moved its meeting place to a large hall, a former theatre, the Salle des Machines within the Tuileries Palace.
-The Committee of Public Safety, charged with hunting down the enemies of the Revolution, established its headquarters in the Pavillon de Flore, the south pavilion of the Tuileries, while the Tribunal, the revolutionary court, set up its courtroom within the old Palais de la Cité, the medieval royal residence on the Île-de-la-Cité, the site of today's Palais de Justice.
+On 21 September, the Convention abolished the monarchy, and the next day declared France to be a republic.
+The Committee of Public Safety, charged with hunting down the enemies of the Revolution, established its headquarters in the Pavillon de Flore, the south pavilion of the Tuileries, while the Tribunal, the revolutionary court, set up its courtroom within the old Palais de la Cité.

-The new government imposed a Reign of Terror upon France.
-From 2 to 6 September 1792, bands of sans-culottes broke into the prisons and murdered refractory priests, aristocrats and common criminals.
+The new government imposed a Reign of Terror.
+From 2 to 6 September 1792, bands of sans-culottes broke into the prisons and murdered refractory priests, aristocrats and criminals.
 On 21 January 1793, Louis XVI was guillotined on the Place de la Révolution.
-Marie Antoinette was executed on the same square on 16 October 1793.
-Bailly, the first Mayor of Paris, was guillotined the following November at the Champ de Mars.
-During the Reign of Terror, 16,594 persons were tried by the revolutionary tribune and executed by the guillotine.
+Marie Antoinette was executed on 16 October 1793.
+Bailly, the first Mayor of Paris, was guillotined the following November.
+During the Reign of Terror, 16,594 persons were tried by the revolutionary tribune and executed by guillotine.
 Tens of thousands of others associated with the Ancien Régime were arrested and imprisoned.
 Property of the aristocracy and the Church was confiscated and declared Biens nationaux (national property).
 The churches were closed.

-The French Republican Calendar, a new non-Christian calendar, was created, with the year 1792 becoming "Year One": 27 July 1794 was "9 Thermidor of the year II".
-Many street names were changed, and the revolutionary slogan, "Liberty, Equality, Fraternity", was engraved on the façades of government buildings.
-New forms of address were required:Monsieur and Madame were replaced by Citoyen ("citizen") and Citoyenne ("citizeness"), and the formal vous ("you") was replaced by the more proletarian tu.